dasec/COLFISPOOF/README.md

-# COLFISPOOF

-### A new Database for Contactless Fingerprint Presentation Attack Detection Research
+# COLFISPOOF - A new Database for Contactless Fingerprint Presentation Attack Detection Research

 This repository contains supplementary material for our publication [1].

 The corresponding database can be requested from https://dasec.h-da.de/colfispoof/.

 All works using this database or code must provide acknowledgment and reference to [1].

+## Supplementary Material

-## Partitions
+### Partitions

 This directory contains the partitioning files, which are required for training and testing of the contactless fingerprint PAD methods.

-## Pre-processing
+### Pre-processing

 This directory contains the pre-processing pipeline utilized to segment the fingertips in our database.
 The code can be applied to own fingerphotos to obtain similarly segmented fingertips as in this database.

-## Utils
+### Utils

 This contains a script to extract the region of interest for PAD from segmented fingertips.